semoog/quiz/README.md

 ####

-Look at the QuizSample object to get an idea of the data you're working with.
+Look at the QuizSample object to get an idea of the data you're working with!!!
+This will be very important.
+Copy this structure when setting up your mocks.

 _Your controller needs to accept:_